-The artists discussed as 'agents and actors' pick up on the avant-garde project to leverage culture for social change.
+The artists discussed as "agents and actors" pick up on the avant-garde project to leverage culture for social change.
 They use cartography from the standpoint of critical cartography, which is to say that they are aware of the power of maps and leverage that authority strategically in order to reshape the world from a social, political, or cultural standpoint.

-Artists using maps in their work in the first half of the twentieth century often used them to critique or comment on war, inequality, and other geopolitical realities.
+Artists using maps in their work in the first half of the 20th Century often used them to critique or comment on war, inequality, and other geopolitical realities.
 For example, Dada artist Hannah Hoch made use of maps in her photomontage works that combined photos, illustration, and typography from mass-media sources.
-Hoch's Cut with the Kitchen Knife Dada through the Last Weimar Beer Belly Epoch of Germany (1919-20; Figure 6) inserts a cutout map - of European countries that planned to give women the right to vote - in the lower-right-hand corner of the work among icons of industrial modernization, leaders of the Weimar Republic, and images of modern women, such as poets and athletes.
-Max Ernst's Europe After the Rain I (1933; Figure 7) depicts an abstract European shape destroyed by war.
-Likewise, Picasso makes use of found maps and wallpaper in Women at Their Toilette (1938; Figure 8), where a collaged woman is depicted wearing a dress made of
+Hoch's Cut with the Kitchen Knife Dada through the Last Weimar Beer Belly Epoch of Germany (1919-20; Fig. 7) inserts a cutout map-of European countries that planned to give women the right to vote-in the lower-right-hand corner of the work among icons of industrial modernization, leaders of the Weimar